-SUBJECT AREA Social Wo rk
+SUBJECT AREA Social Work

 COURSE RUBRIC AND NUMBER SOCW 2362

-COURSE TITLE Social We ial Welfare Policy and Services
+COURSE TITLE Social Welfare Policy and Services

-COURSE CREDIT HOURS 3 Credits 3 Lec : 0 Lab
+COURSE CREDIT HOURS 3 3 : 0

+Credits Lec Lab

 I. Catalog Description

 Introduces the basic concepts, information, and practices within the field of social welfare and policy.
 Includes topics on a survey of the historical development of social welfare; social, legal, and clinical definitions; and reviews current information regarding indications for and methods of treatment and/or services.
 Introduces the students to concepts of "social welfare" and "social policy," emphasizing the relationship between social policy and delivery of social welfare services.
 (3:0).